dimensionalpocket/dp-site/README.md

 **A comprehensive ecosystem of deployable services for dynamic website development**

-DPS is a collection of robust, open-source services and components that work together to provide essential functionality for dynamic websites.
+"DPS" is a collection of robust, open-source services and components that work together to provide essential functionality for dynamic websites.
 Instead of relying on third-party services, DPS offers self-hosted solutions that are common for dynamic websites, such as user management, logging, metrics, and email dispatching.

 ## 🎯 Project Goals